Allyooop/muskox/method.md

 We will also touch on Rails routing to make sure that when someone goes to the route "/" they see the homepage we have designed rather than the basic rails app homepage.

 Throughout this chapter we will also add some styles to our app so it doesn't look terrible.
-We will use SASS which is a developer friendly CSS preprocessor (essentially CSS with developer focused shortcuts )
+We will use SASS which is a developer friendly CSS preprocessor (essentially CSS with developer/designer-focused shortcuts ).

 #### generate our first controller

 Let's create our first meaningful additon to the app!

-> You'll be happy to know, as far as configuration, that is most of it for the book apart from deployment!
+> You'll be happy to know, as far as configuration, that is most of it for the book... apart from deployment!

 We are going to heavily leverage the default Rails generators.
 You can generate a lot from the command line.
 Each of the available generators require certain things to be added.

 Essentially the pattern you follow is ```rails g``` (g is shorthand for generate) followed by the resource you want to generate, the name of the resource and then any optional things you want the generated resource to contain (like a page called index or a database column of people's names etc.)

-Following this pattern, lets create a "controller" named pages with a webpage called index.
+Following this pattern, let's create a "controller" named pages with a webpage called index.
 To do so, run the following command:

 ```bash
 rails g controller Pages index
 ```
 This is will create a lot of files.
 Before we get into what it created, let's look at what we asked Rails to generate.

 As mentioned we ran the ```rails g``` command.
-We followed that with what resource we wanted to create (a controller) the name of our controller ```Pages```, which we added a sub-resource called ```index``` (which in terms of creating a controller, is a method called index).
+We followed that with what resource we wanted to create (a controller) the name of our controller ```Pages```, to which we added a sub-resource called ```index``` (which in terms of creating a controller, is a method called index).

 So, when we ran that command we created ALOT of files.
 They are all really simple BUT, it can be a little bit intimidating to see them all at once when you are learning Rails.
 Here is what it looks like: